 Hero Naval Academy grad shot 5 times at Naval Air Station relayed crucial information before succumbing to injuries

-A young graduate of the U.S. Naval Academy, whose dream was to become a pilot, is being hailed a hero after he reportedly related crucial information about the identity of the Naval Air Station Pensacola shooter to first responders, despite having been shot several times, family member revealed.
+A young graduate of the U.S. Naval Academy, whose dream was to become a pilot, is being hailed a hero after he reportedly related crucial information about the identity of the Naval Air Station Pensacola shooter to first responders, despite having been shot several times, a family member revealed.

 Joshua Kaleb Watson, 23, was confirmed as one of the three victims who was killed Friday morning when Saudi national, Mohammed Saeed Alshamrani, opened fire on a flight training program for foreign military personnel, Adam Watson revealed in a Facebook post.
 Later Saturday, Defense Secretary Mark Esper told Fox News' Chris Wallace all 3 victims were Americans.
-Two were members of the U.S. Navy, Fox News has confirmed.
+Two were members of the U.S. Navy, a senior Pentagon official told Fox News.

 NAVAL AIR STATION SHOOTER WROTE MANIFESTO CONDEMNING US AS ‘NATION OF EVIL:’ REPORT